 Cardiovascular disease (CVD) refers to all diseases of the heart and blood vessels.

-Most CVD occurs when fatty substances, called plaque or atheroma, build up in the lining of blood vessels, causing them to narrow.
+Most CVD occurs when fatty substances, called plaque or atheroma, build up in the lining of blood vessels, causing them to narrow and allow less blood to pass through.
 This process is called atherosclerosis.

 Atherosclerosis causes coronary heart disease, also known as ischaemic heart disease.
 The slowing of the blood flow reduces the oxygen and nutrients available to the heart muscles.
 This can cause angina or a heart attack, which will require emergency medical attention.
 The most common symptom of heart attack or angina is chest pain.

 When the supply of blood to part of the brain is interrupted because of a blocked or burst artery, a person will have a stroke.
 A stroke is also an emergency and will require urgent medical treatment.